kode-git/vrp/README.md

-# How to run model
+# How to run the VRP model

 ## Software & Versions
 - Minizinc 2.5.1